input-output-hk/plutus-pioneer-program/code/Week09/README.md

 ### Burning Stablecoins

-We perform the same process to get rid of your stablecoins but in reverse.
+We (the user that minted the stablecoins) burn the stablecoins to unlock our collateral and get it back.
-We (the user that minted the stablecoins) burn the stablecoins to unlock our collateral and get it back:
+In this case, because we're consuming a UTxO from the collateral validator, we have to provide it as refrence script aswell.

 ```mermaid
 flowchart LR